 Collapse filter details (if any) automatically—If the filter is configured to ask for values, users must click to expand the filter to see the additional details.
 (Turn on this option for a clean look if you have many filters.)

 When you add multiple filters, click AND to specify that all filter criteria must be true or click OR to specify that any filter criteria can be true.
+You can also drag the filters to move them and change the order.

 Arrangement style—Choose from Vertical, Horizontal, or Icon to customize your desired style for filters in one widget.